-Applies to all audio interfaces.
+Applies to all audio interfaces on Windows.

 There are many types and potential causes of glitchy audio on Windows.
 If you are experiencing clicks, crackles, pops, humming, loss of audio, disconnections, or any other glitchy audio, the steps in this article will help you to troubleshoot the issue.